Ready in just 30 minutes, shrimp and sausage skillet is ideal for weeknight dinners. Serve it on top of cauliflower rice for a complete low carb meal.

 The tomato brand you use makes a difference

-If you have leftover shrimp and sausage, you can keep them in the fridge, in a sealed container, for up to 3 days.
+If you have leftovers, you can keep them in the fridge, in a sealed container, for up to 3 days.
 Make sure you reheat them very gently, so as not to overcook the shrimp.
 It’s best to reheat them in the microwave, covered, on 50% power.

 Skillet Sausage and Shrimp